MileHacker Logo

 Palermo Sicily, Italy Travel Guide

 From the magnificence of its Norman palaces to the lively chatter of its street markets, Palermo offers an immersive travel experience.
-The city is a testament to diverse civilizations, with magnificent churches, opulent theaters, and a Mediterranean spirit that truly welcomes visitors.
+This city is a testament to diverse civilizations, with magnificent churches, opulent theaters, and a Mediterranean spirit that truly welcomes visitors.

 Why Visit Palermo?